sjtower/super-lunk-world/notes.md

 #### Force Fields
 1. can block the generator block with TNT, and TNT will not explode

+#### Horizontal forcefields
+1. cannot spawn directly, only in Tiamat's lair
+1. will pass through bone blocks

 #### Pipes
 1. Blocking a downward opening pipe with a platform will soft-lock the player